Hazardous drugs

-Apart from the acute effects, cytotoxic drugs may cause delayed adverse effects such effects on reproduction and cancer.
-Reproductive effects reported are foetal loss, congenital malformations, low birth weight, infertility and learning disabilities in the children of nurses who have handled cytotoxic drugs.
+Apart from the acute effects, hazardous drugs may cause delayed adverse effects such effects on reproduction and cancer.
+Reproductive effects reported are foetal loss, congenital malformations, low birth weight, infertility and learning disabilities in the children of nurses who have handled hazardous drugs.

-During the preparation and administration of cytotoxic drugs there are several potential events that may result in environmental contamination and exposure of healthcare workers.
+During the preparation and administration of hazardous drugs there are several potential events that may result in environmental contamination and exposure of healthcare workers.

 Monitoring occupational exposure